 Overall, when used regularly and as directed (see “How to apply Minoxidil” below) Minoxidil is very effective at treating hair loss caused by MPB in the majority of men.
-The highest strength version of the treatment – the 5% – has been found to be the most effective.
+The highest strength version of the treatment (the 5%) has been found to be the most effective.

 One study determined that around 60% of patients treated with the 5% solution experienced increased scalp coverage after 48 weeks of use.
 Another study compared the 5% solution to the 2% and found that the men treated with the 5% solution had 45% more hair regrowth at week 48 compared to the 2%.
 Those who had used the 5% also responded more quickly to treatment.

-As you might have guessed from these research results, time is key to success with Minoxidil.
+As you might have guessed from the above research results, time is key to success with Minoxidil.
 You’ll probably find it takes 3–6 months to notice a positive effect on your hair.
 In addition, the benefits of the treatment will cease once you stop using the product – usually within 4–6 months.
 So it’s best to build it into your daily routine if you want to enjoy lustrous locks long-term.